huggingface/transformers/docs/source/en/chat_templating.md

 special kind of text to them!
 You need to guide them with appropriate control tokens, so they know what they're supposed to be doing.

 Not all models require generation prompts.
-Some models, like BlenderBot and LLaMA, don't have any special tokens before bot responses.
+Some models, like LLaMA, don't have any special tokens before bot responses.
 In these cases, the `add_generation_prompt` argument will have no effect.
 The exact effect that `add_generation_prompt` has will depend on the template being used.